pkv4352/Sales_Project/README.md

 7.     ii)Which city has more orders.
 8.    iii) Which is the best time to advertise to maximise for product purchase?
 9.     iv)What Product sold the most and why?
+10.     v) Monthly increase/Decrease in sales Percentage compared to previous month.
-10.Plotted few barplots and piechart to answer them.
+11.Plotted few barplots and piechart to answer them.